 The study of agent communication languages (ACLs) is one of the pillars of current agent research.
 KQML and the FIPA ACL are the leading candidates as standards for specifying the encoding and transfer of messages among agents.
-While KQML is good for message-passing among agents, directly exploiting it in building a system of cooperating agents leaves much to be desired.
+While KQML is good for message-passing among agents, the message-passing level is not actually a very good one to exploit directly in building a system of cooperating agents.
 After all, when an agent sends a message, it has expectations about how the recipient will respond to the message.
 Those expectations are not encoded in the message itself; a higher-level structure must be used to encode them.
-The need for such conversation policies is increasingly recognized by the KQML community, and has been formally recognized in the latest FIPA draft standard [9, 7].
+The need for such conversation policies is increasingly recognized by the KQML community, and has been formally recognized in the latest FIPA draft standard [8, 7].